SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 "Yes, then we will do the second sleeve," Fluttershy said.

-"Okay," Pinkie said as she got to the end of the circle, and asked, "what do we do at the end?"
+"Okay," Pinkie said as she got to the end of the circle, and asked, "What do we do at the end?"

 "We tie the thread in a knot," Fluttershy answered.